N3ur0sis/pyasm/README.md

 ## Introduction

-The **[Project Name] Compiler** is a [insert language(s)] compiler designed to [brief description of the compiler's purpose].
-It translates [language name] source code into [output (e.g., machine code, bytecode, intermediate representation)] and includes optimizations for [specific features or targets].
+The **PyAsm Compiler** is a C++ compiler designed to translates MiniPython (mpy) source code into AST representation and includes error checking at different compiling stage.

 ### Team

+- Aymeric ROBERT
-- Willie Dietrich
+- Baptiste PACHOT
-- Geoffrey Streich
+- Alexis CHAVY
-- Casey Cronin
+- Johan Kasczyk
-- Wilson Rogahn DVM

-### Why use [Project Name]?
+### Why use PyAsm?

+- Don't use It.
-- Fast and efficient compilation
+- Fast compilation and easy to use.
-- Support for [languages or standards]
-- [Any unique features or goals]

 ## Features